dmytroyarmak/marvel-characters-assessment/README.md

 # Marvel Characters Assessment

 ## Level 1
 Create a page with a list of Marvel characters.
+Display characters' names, thumbnails and descriptions.

 To access data you should use [Marvel Developer API](http://developer.marvel.com/docs#!/public/getCreatorCollection_get_0).